web-ghoul/sabaa/frontend/README.md

   1- Limit ALL
   2- Edit Date For day-month-year (Done)
   3- Make Remark Textarea (Done)
-  4- Reduce Spaces between textField
+  4- Reduce Spaces between textField (Done)
   6- Don't Delete From Database Even Deleted it (Working By Amr) 7- Value of tab will be reset every view (Done)
   8- Email Validate Input (Done)